 FAQ

 - Should I batch issues?
-Yes — feed AI 5-10 stack traces in one prompt and ask for one card per issue.
-Cuts triage time more than running one at a time.
+Yes.
+Feed the model 5 to 10 stack traces in one prompt and ask for one card per issue.
+With 1M-token context on Opus 4.7, Sonnet 4.6, and Gemini 3.1 Pro, a full Monday batch fits easily and cuts triage time more than running one at a time.

 - What about Sentry breadcrumbs?
-Paste the last 5-8 breadcrumbs after the stack frames.
-They often name the real cause.
+Paste the last 5 to 8 breadcrumbs after the stack frames.
+They often name the real cause (a failed network call, a state transition) that the frames alone hide.

 Related